milesilab/peakdetection/README.md

 - Genes: the number of genes across which the peak spans.
 - Sign: the number significant SNPs (from list.sign) contained in the peak.

+In the QQ plot, red circle indicates the expected median, and the red cross indicates the observed median.
+If both are in the same place, population structure has been correctly taken into account.
+The red line is with significant SNPs, and the dotted line without significant SNPs.

 ## How to cite

 Tiret M., Milesi P., 2021.
 Statistical peak detection for GWAS, DOI: 10.5281/zenodo.5079556.